acheshkov/program_slicing/README.md

 - **get_root** - get the first _Statement_ from the _Basic Block_.
 None if it is empty.
 - **append** - add a specified _Statement_ to the _Basic Block_.
 - **is_empty** - return True if there are no statements in the _Basic Block_, otherwise - False.
+- **split** - split content by the given index, left first part of the split at the original _Basic Block_ and return a new _Basic Block_ which contains all the rest _Statements_.

 ___